Jachimo/cheap-home-sensors/TempSensor/README-TempSensor.md

 ## Parts & Supplies

-* **ESP8266 Module** - I prefer the "D1 Mini" style boards to the
+* **ESP8266 Module** - I prefer the "D1 Mini" style boards for simple
-  older 30-pin "NodeMCU" style ones for this use, as they are a bit smaller and tend to be less expensive.
-    * The [Adafruit HUZZAH][afh] modules look particularly nice, but they are about 5x the cost of the generic (Chinese) ones.
+sensors.
+    * If you are buying them in 2024, try to ensure you are getting the newer version with 4MB of flash, and not the older 1MB part;
+      the 1MB versions require a special build of MicroPython in order to have `asyncio` support.
+    * See the `fw` directory in this repository if you need to use a 1MB chip.

+* **Temperature Sensor** - Several sensors are supported, although for general ambient-temperature sensing, I recommend the Bosch BME280.
-* **Bosch BME280 Sensor Module** - The BME280 is a very small SMT
-  part, but easily available as a prototyping module on a PCB.
+  * **Bosch BME280** Sensor Module - The BME280 is a very small SMT part, but easily available as a prototyping module on a PCB.
     * Note that if you want relative humidity, the *BME* is the version with RH, not the BMP.
     * Currently they seem to be going for a [bit over